 In late August, 2014, I began to publicize what I called “An evening of intimate conversation and bonding” with NFL veteran quarterback, sports commentator, author, and parent of a son with ASD, Rodney Peete.
 I knew I could get the Dads if I could solicit the support of the wives who saw the need and quickly signed up their husbands.
 Some went so far as to personally drop them off on the evening of the event!

 Thus, in September, 2014, we hosted our Dads with children ranging from 3-18 years of age.
 All fathers with the exception of one, had children diagnosed with ASD.
 Four of the Dads had more than one child with ASD.
-I couldn’t help but notice the demeanor of several of the Dads who walked in looking a little “timid” and unsure of what to expect.
+I couldn’t help but notice the demeanor of several of the Dads near me who walked in looking a little “timid” and unsure of what to expect.
 I had arranged 2 rows of chairs in a semi-circular structure and intentionally rented 3 small cocktail tables to facilitate social interaction during their dinner.

 As Dads were arriving, I received a call from Rodney Peete to say that he was stuck in LA traffic and was running a bit late.
 When he arrived he entered in typical Peete fashion; cool, calm, down to earth, and just one of the guys!
 As I expected, our Dads warmed up to him and ultimately to each other very quickly.
 I made the introduction, took some pics for posterity, shared that the evening was being videotaped, encouraged them to eat and told them that I would return in two hours.